Instruction for authors

-The revised version must be returned in 6 weeks maximum.
+The revised version must be returned within 6 weeks maximum.
 The editor has full authority to accept / reject the re- submitted manuscripts.

-Once accepted, the articles cannot be withdrawn or published elsewhere
+Once accepted, articles cannot be withdrawn or published elsewhere.

 Submitting an article implies that the work has not been published and is not being submitted for publication elsewhere.
-Publication of the manuscript must be approved by all authors.
-The authors will find all useful information concerning ethics in publishing by consulting http://publicationethics.org/
+The manuscript publication must be approved by all authors.
+Authors will find all useful information concerning ethics in publishing on the website http://publicationethics.org/

-In order to make the correspondence between authors and the production department easier, the author should provide with his/her manuscript: name and address, phone number, e-mail, fax number (fax and phone numbers will not be published).
-The contribution of each author to the article should be precised.
+In order to facilitate correspondence between authors and the production department, the author should provide with his/her manuscript: name and address, phone number, e-mail, (phone numbers will not be published).
+The contribution of each author should be specified.

 In French and in English, it should be brief and informative.
 It must be followed by the authors' names and full addresses.
-The address should appear as: Laboratory/Institute, University, City, Country.
+The address should appear as follows: Laboratory/Institute, University, City, Country.
 For hospitals or other health institutions: Department, Hospital/Institution, City, Country.

 Keywords (in French and English)